mucherino/teaching/OOP/Quaternions.md

 - a constructor for a *real* quaternion: this is a quaternion without imaginary parts.

-Remember the possibility to use implemented constructors for writing a new one.
+Remember the possibility to invoke previously implemented constructors for defining new ones.

+## Getters and setters

+Since we want our Quaternion objects to be immutable, we are not supposed to have *setters* in our class.
+However, we can consider writing the following three *getters*:

+- ```getReal```, which returns the real part of the Quaternion instance;
+- ```getImaginary```, in two versions.
+When the method takes no arguments, then it returns an array of ```double[]``` containing the three imaginary components.
+When the method takes an index in argument, instead, it is supposed to return the imaginary component having that index.
+We suppose that the imaginary components are counted from 0 to 2, and that an exception is raised when the index given in argument is out of this predefined range.

 ## Checking properties of Quaternion instances

 Our constructors are able to create new quaternions having a given property.
-Moreover, quaternions having specific properties may also be generated while performing calculations on quaternions.
+Moreover, quaternions having specific properties may also be generated while performing calculations with quaternions.
 For this reason, it is important to include in our Java class the following three methods: